Gui-mp8/news-extractor/README.md

 ## Execution

-You must create **two** shell enviroments
+Create **two** shell enviroments

-- At the first one you will run:
+ - In the first environment, run:

 ```
 docker compose up
 ```
-- At the second one you will consume the API with this command
+- In the second environment, consume the API with the following command:

 ```
 curl -i http://0.0.0.0:8000/content/pandas